Thursday, October 13, 2022

 Think outside the box with your vanity lighting; rather than a set track of lights above the mirror, it is becoming popular to see modern sconces on either side that are at eye-level.
 Also, electrical features like heated towel racks or even heated flooring add great resale value to homes, but again, these updates are something your electrician will need to be aware of early on.

-6. Tie it all together with decor & small details
+10. Tie it all together with décor

-After all major foundational updates have been completed, you’ll be free to focus on tying the new space together with classy decor and finer details.
+After all major foundational updates have been completed, you’ll be free to focus on tying the new space together with classy décor and finer details.
 If you’re shopping online, it’s wise to purchase these types of items early on, as they might take several weeks to ship.

 Some ideas you can incorporate include updated cabinetry pulls in a cool chrome finish, handy pull-out drawers beneath your vanities for storage efficiency, new bath mats or hand towels, over-the-toilet shelving for extra organization, and new artwork or sculptures.